lcilliers/hobbies-modelling4comfort/english-country-garden-SOURCE-NARRATIVE.md

 Paper: I collected a range of different types of paper for different parts of the flowers including Standard 80 gsm printer paper (for petals and templates), packing tissue (17–35 gsm) (for soft, delicate layers) and Cardstock (160–220 gsm) (for stems, leaves, and structural parts).
 Sheets of the different types of paper were colored with acrylic of a range of colours to suite the different flowers.  the sheets were all dried and then filed in a folder for easy access.

 Natural materials: saw dust was sifted into different grades, and then coloured in greens, whites, pinks and reds in small quantities.
 This was very useful for some of the fine cluster types of flowers.
-Other materials used for leaves include, seed heads, spagnum moss and tea leaves.
+Other materials used for leaves include, seed heads, spagnum moss, dried twiggs with leaves and tea leaves.

 ### making flowers